 - 3.1.10 The SMA will inform the employer of the result of the Stage one review and of any further action they need to take.
 They will aim to clear all cases within 10 working days of receipt. - 3.1.11 If the physician upholds the appeal, they will issue the appropriate replacement certificate.
 The employer must decide whether to accept the assessment, informing the member accordingly.
-If the employer rejects the physician's findings, they must give the member a full explanation of their reasons.

-Please note: Where the appeal is against the award of lower tier benefits, the pension Please note: Where the appear is against the award of torse and the second state of th the employer.

-3.1.12 Where the physician upholds an appeal against a decision to award lower tier benefits (for example, he or she decides to award upper tier benefits), the employer should inform the member accordingly.
+If the employer rejects the physician's findings, they must give the member a full explanation of their reasons. - Please note: Where the appeal is against the award of lower tier benefits, the pension scheme rules provide that the final decision on the appropriate tier rests with the SMA, not the employer. - 3.1.12 Where the physician upholds an appeal against a decision to award lower tier benefits (for example, he or she decides to award upper tier benefits), the employer should inform the member accordingly.